ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ### Project Board

 ### Unclosed Issues
-Some issues still remain open in the Todo column, these are extra features that the group found interesting but did not get to implement within the time frame of the project work.
+Some issues still remain open in the Todo column.
+These are extra features that the group found interesting but did not get to implement within the time frame of the project work.
 &nbsp;

 In order to better mimic the functionality of _X_ (f.k.a _Twitter_), users should be able to leave comments directly on the timeline pages.